 Lay the mast out on the driveway and fully extend it so that you will be able to understand how all the parts fit together and how the holes are used with the cotter pins that are supplied.

 With a black felt tip marker you might also make marks near the fully extended joints so that as you push the mast up during installation, you will know when you are getting close to the end of the section above the cotter pin hole.

-Be sure and drill a cross bolt hole through the top of the mast and the bottom flange throat.
-The set screws in the flange will not hold the beam from spinning as eventually, the set screws will work loose.
+Be sure and drill a cross bolt hole through the top of the mast and the bottom base plate bracket.
+This is required to prevent the hex beam from slipping around on the mast and getting out of alignment with the rotator.